Transpose Convolution Operation

 Suppose we have an input

 We have a kernel that is trainable.
 Backpropagation computes derivatives of kernel respect to loss.
-For now, let's assume the kernel is initialized to some integers =5 for the ease of demonstration.
+For now, let's assume the kernel is initialized to some integers =5

 Now we take an element of the input and multiply it to every element of kernel to produce a partially filled output.
 We do this to every element of the input.